epfml/disco/docs/TASK.md

 ```

 The models are stored in `disco/server/models/`, and it is also in the server side that we let disco know where exactly they are saved.
 In particular,
-if we look at `server/src/tasks.ts`, it is done as follows for simple face (for our custom task we simply need to set
+if we look at `server/src/tasks.ts`, it is done as follows for the simple face example task (for our custom task we simply need to set
 our task with the model path).

 ```js